 The objectives of the Seniors Consultative Group are to assist Ipswich City Council to achieve its commitment to the principles of social justice as outlined in its Corporate Philosophy and embraced in its Corporate Plan, with particular emphasis on enhancing the quality of life of our older citizens, and supporting their value as important and contributing members of our community by:

 This resource is full of tips, real-life stories and sample exercises to make being healthy and active fun.
 The guide suggests everyday activities and exercises for strength, balance, flexibility and endurance that you can do at home.
 It includes tips, simple step-by-step instructions and photographs.
-The Workbook is to be used in conjunction with Ageing with vitality: Your everyday guide to healthy active living to plan and record your progress as you find various ways to increase your levels of physical activity.
+There is also a workbook is to be used in conjunction with this resource in order to plan and record your progress as you find various ways to increase your levels of physical activity.